Search

 € 475,00

 WATERTON, Charles.
 Wanderings in South America, the north-west of the United States, and the Antilles, in the years 1812, 1816, 1820, & 1824.
 With original instructions for the perfect preservation of birds, etc. for cabinets of natural history.
 2nd edition.
 London, B. Fellowes, 1828.Later half calf.
 With engraved frontispiece depicting 'a nondescript'.
-VII,341 pp. First published in London in 1825. - Vivid descriptions of the Guianas, Pernambuco, St. Domingo, Martinique, Barbados, Demerera, etc. With special attention to their flora and fauna and the aboriginal population.
-Waterton (1782 - 1865) was an eccentric enterprising traveller (barefoot across jungles, ride on a cayman, etc.) and a zealous naturalist.
+VII,341 pp. First published in London in 1825. - Charles Waterton (1782-1865) travelled to British Guiana, where the family owned plantations in 1804.
+In the years 1805-1812 he managed the family plantations and explored the morasses and mangrove woods of the coastal strip (Demerara).
+He wrote a vivid description of the Guianas, Pernambuco, St. Domingo, Martinique, Barbados, Demerera, etc. With special attention to their flora and fauna and the aboriginal population.
+He was an eccentric enterprising traveller (barefoot across jungles, ride on a cayman, etc.) and a zealous naturalist.
 It is an outstanding work on the natural history of the West Indies.
 A delightful, almost apological book, flavoured with classical allusions and quotations of Don Quixote (Howgego II, p.629). - (Some foxing).Sabin 102094; Hill 1833; Ragatz p.235.
 [Boeknr.: 8920 ]

 € 275,00